Rajanupadhyay96/Linear-Regression-ML-Applications/README.md

 ## Simple Linear Regression Definition: "A Simple linear regression is a linear regression model with a single explanatory variable".

-## Multiple Linear Regression Definition: "linear regression is a linear approach to modeling the relationship between a scalar response and one or more explanatory variables".
+## Multiple Linear Regression Definition: "A Multiple linear regression is a linear approach to modeling the relationship between a scalar response and one or more explanatory variables".